 Parallelism occurs when words that serve the same function in a sentence take the same form.
 Readers find parallel constructions easier to understand than those that are not parallel.

 Here are some examples of word forms that commonly appear in parallel structures:

-- Use with gerunds (-ing): traveling, eating, walking
+- Gerunds: traveling, eating, walking

-- Use with adverbs (-ly): quickly, slowly, craftily
+- Adverbs: quickly, slowly, craftily

 Now compare a sentence that uses parallel structure to one that doesn't:

-- Important skills to cultivate in graduate school include thinking, writing, and revising. (parallel!)
+- Parallel: Important skills to cultivate in graduate school include thinking, writing, and revising.

-- Important skills to cultivate in graduate school include thinking, writing, and to revise. (not parallel.)
+- Not parallel: Important skills to cultivate in graduate school include thinking, writing, and to revise.